 And, you know, this is great because this is sort of a prelude to when Alex actually goes on Piers Morgan's show and does that great publicity stunt that he does.

-While Piers Morgan is calling Larry Pratt a liar on Communist News Network last night, while he's a foreigner, nothing against foreigners, but, I mean, don't come to my country and tell me to give up my rights, especially when I had a war with your king over this 200-something years ago, punk.
+While Piers Morgan is calling Larry Pratt a liar on Communist International Network last night while a foreigner, nothing is foreigners, but I mean, don't come to my country and tell me to give up my rights, especially when I had a war with your king over this 200-something years ago, punk.

 While he's talking, I'm going to be showing statistics where their crime rate exploded in England, highest in Europe after they took the guns, and how our crime rate is dropping.